 Instructional delivery format:

-This self-study course in Sociology is designed for students with no prior background in the subject and guides students through the process of asking and answering important questions from a sociological perspective.
+This self-study course in sociology is designed for students with no prior background in the subject.
+It guides students through the process of asking and answering important questions from a sociological perspective.
 Students exercise critical thinking, reading, and writing skills while being exposed to sociological theories and research they can apply to important social issues.
 Students learn how individuals are organized into social groups from intimate groups to bureaucracies and how these influence individual behavior, considering the nature and interrelationships of basic social institutions such as family, education, religion, and the economy.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Sociology (9/13) (8/18 revalidation).